-If you really want to get away from it all, I suggest you head out to the sun-bleached Turks & Caicos Islands.
-Beach lovers should also consider the British territory of Anguilla – a perfect coral island a short flight from Antigua.
+If you really want to get away from it all, I suggest you head out to the sun-bleached British territory of Anguilla – a perfect coral island a short flight from Antigua.
 It has 33 pristine beaches and stunning hotels including Cap Juluca and the Viceroy.

-For an authentic taste of the West Indies, I recommend Essence of the Caribbean which has a great selection of small hotels, guest houses and B&Bs including Fond Doux Estate on a working cocoa plantation in St Lucia and Rock Haven B&B in St Kitts.
+For an authentic Caribbean experience on a budget, see this superb collection of B&Bs, guest houses and small hotels such as Fond Doux Estate on a working cocoa plantation in St Lucia and Petite Anse in Grenada.
 See more ideas.